Burrey History, Family Crest & Coats of Arms

 Outstanding amongst the family at this time was Benedict Burgh (fl.
 1472), English clerk and translator, Rector of Sandon, Essex, in 1440, Archdeacon of Colchester in 1465, a prebendary of St. Paul's in 1472; Stephen Borough (1525-1584), an English navigator, born on an estate of the some name in the parish of Northam, Devonshire, on 25 Sept.
 1525.
 His son, Christopher Borough (fl.
 1579-1587), was the chronicler of one of the most interesting journeys into Persia recorded in the pages of Hakluyt.

 Stephen's younger brother William Borough (1536-1599), was also an English navigator and author, born at Northam, Devonshire, in 1536...

 Migration of the Burrey family to Ireland

-Migration of the Burrey family to the New World and Oceana
+Migration of the Burrey family

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.